Letty Brown

 Ereti Taetuha Brown known as Letty is a New Zealand Māori community leader.
-In 2008 Brown was awarded a Queen's Service Medal for services to Māori and youth.
-In 2024 Brown was appointed an Officer of the New Zealand Order of Merit for services to Māori and early childhood education.
+In 2008, Brown was awarded a Queen's Service Medal for services to Māori and youth.
+In 2024, Brown was appointed an Officer of the New Zealand Order of Merit for services to Māori and early childhood education.

 Life

 Brown was brought up in Te Araroa.
 She is Māori, and affiliates with Te Whānau-ā-Apanui and Ngāti Porou iwi.
 As a young mother in Te Atatū in the 1950s, Brown found she was the only Māori mother at her children's Playcentre because other Māori parents were uncomfortable in the predominantly Pākeha environment.
 She arranged special sessions for the Māori children, which proved popular.
-Brown went on to help build Hoana Waititi marae, a marae in West Auckland for urban Māori, and founded the Te Atatu branch of the Maori Women's Welfare League.
+Brown went on to help build Hoana Waititi marae, a marae in West Auckland for urban Māori, and founded the Te Atatu branch of the Māori Women's Welfare League.
 She was also a founding member of the kapa haka group Manutaki.

 Brown founded Te Puna Reo o Manawanui, a Māori language immersion pre-school, in 2000.
 It was one of the first Puna Reo in New Zealand.

-In 2016 Six60 performed their song Mother's Eyes for Brown in her backyard for Mother's Day.
+In 2016, Six60 performed their song Mother's Eyes for Brown in her backyard for Mother's Day.

 Honours and awards

-In 1968 Brown won the Young Māori Woman of the Year contest at the Māori Women's Welfare League conference.
+In 1968, Brown won the Young Māori Woman of the Year contest at the Māori Women's Welfare League conference.
 In the 2009 New Year Honours Brown was awarded a Queen's Service Medal for services to Māori and youth.
 In the 2024 New Year Honours Brown was appointed an Officer of the New Zealand Order of Merit for services to Māori and early childhood education.

 Brown received an Honorary Doctorate from Te Whare Wananga o Wairaka in 2016.
 She was awarded Life Membership of the Māori Women’s Welfare League in 2017.